Q: A large part of lottery proceeds go to support scholarships and grants for

 Q: Who makes the decisions on how lottery net proceeds are

 A: The S.C.
 General Assembly makes all decisions on how the lottery net proceeds are appropriated.
-Check the Budget and Control Board's
+Check the Executive Budget Office, Department of Administration's

 website for information on appropriations of lottery funds.